-Fortunately there are a lot of good options: There’s always the traditional ways of phone calls and e-mails.
-Now there’s also Skype, which your child will be able to set up and you’ll have both visual and verbal contact for no or a very low charge.
-And who knows?
-Some parents go to visit their child at the end of their study abroad experience and this can be a great opportunity to see where your child has been.
+Fortunately there are a lot of good options: Besides the traditional phone calls and emails, many instant and video messaging platforms are available, many for a nominal fee or for free.
+Some parents go to visit their child at the end of their study abroad experience.
+This can be a great opportunity to see where your child has been and witness first-hand the growth he/she has experienced.
 Chances are he/she will be delighted to share the place with you.

 There’s an old saying that parents should give their children both roots and wings.
 Roots are what you’ve been providing and the wings come when your child is confident enough to venture out on their own.
 Going to grade school is an early wings experience.
 Then comes high school, the University and finally a study abroad experience.
 The personal and intellectual growth your child receives in a study abroad program may be the best gift you can give for being prepared to live and work in our increasingly international and inter related world.

-8. Might Study Abroad hurt my child’s GPA?
+8. Won’t studying abroad hurt my child’s GPA?

-Of course that is always possible, but just staying home and taking courses at UHM might do the same.
-GPAs aren’t the only thing graduate schools and employers look at.
-Fortunately participating in a study abroad program by itself should strengthen any application your child makes, both for what was learned and experienced and for what it communicates about your child’s willingness to take on something new.
+Of course that is always possible, but just staying home and taking courses at UHM could do the same.
+GPAs aren’t the only thing graduate schools and employers consider.
+Fortunately participating in a study abroad program by itself should strengthen any application your child makes, both for what was learned and experienced, and for what it communicates about your child’s willingness to take on something new.
 Who would you pick when two applicants are there, one with and one without a study abroad experience?